OpenChargingCloud/WWCP_OCPI/WWCP_OCPIv2.2/README.md

 or unless you really know what you are doing and understand all side effects.

+### PATCH

+[PATCH Method for HTTP]( https://datatracker.ietf.org/doc/rfc5789/ ) is well-known.
+Yet there exist two versions for manipulating JSON documents:

+- The [JavaScript Object Notation (JSON) Patch]( https://datatracker.ietf.org/doc/rfc6902/ ) describes a PATCH document having its own methods for manipulating the JSON data structure.
+- OCPI is using the so called [JSON Merge Patch]( https://datatracker.ietf.org/doc/rfc7396/ ), which is roughly speaking a JSON DIFF document.

+The OCPI PATCH specification is again *not safe*.
+Therefore this implementation adds support for ETAGs and Timestamp

 ## Your participation

 This software is free and Open Source under [**Apache 2.0 license**](LICENSE).